ethersphere/swarm-cli/README.md

 `swarm-cli` has support for autocomplete in `bash`, `zsh` and `fish`.
 This turns on `<tab><tab>` suggestions which can complete commands, paths and options for you.

 To enable it, you need to install it once via two options:
- - Running `swarm-cli --generate-completion` and follow the instructions there
+ - Running `swarm-cli --generate-completion` and following the instructions there
- - Running `sawrm-cli --install-completion` which automatically appends the completion script to your configuration file
+ - Running `swarm-cli --install-completion` which automatically appends the completion script to your configuration file

 | Shell   | Completion System                                 | Configuration Path                       |
 |---------|---------------------------------------------------|------------------------------------------|